Student and Alumni Film Screening: Nasser’s Republic: The Making of Modern Egypt

 Producer Michal Goldman began work on this project before the January 2011 uprisings in Egypt and continued filming through General Sisi’s first year in power.
 During this period of turmoil, Egyptians argued passionately about their history as a way to see what course to follow in the future.
 It is their voices – peasants and professors, secularists and Islamists –that drive this film.

-Dr. Mona Atia, Director, Middle East Studies Program and Associate Professor of Geography and International Affairs
+Dr. Mona Atia is the Director of Middle East Studies Program and Associate Professor of Geography and International Affairs.

-Dr. Nathan Brown, Director, IMES and Professor of Political Science and International Affairs
+Dr. Nathan Brown is the Director of IMES and Professor of Political Science and International Affairs.

-Moderator: Stephen Bennett, Education and Outreach Coordinator, IMES
+Stephen Bennett is the Education and Outreach Coordinator at IMES